-In this article, I will offer some hints and tips on how to give bird feathers a more three-dimensional finish.
-For more tips, take a look at our article on how to draw animals.
-I'll be using the example of a drawing of an osprey – you can see the finished thing below.
+In this tutorial, Ivan Jones will be using the example of a drawing of an osprey – you can see the finished thing below.
+Read on for his in-depth guide.

-For this artwork, I used Rembrandt soft pastels and a mixture of Derwent and Cretacolor pastel pencils on Canson Mi-Teintes Touch paper, which has a fine, sandpaper-like texture.
+For this artwork, I used Rembrandt soft pastels and a mixture of and on Canson Mi-Teintes Touch paper, which has a fine, sandpaper-like texture.
 I have accumulated a wide range of pastel pencils in various shades over the years, and use Derwent for its softer texture, while Cretacolor’s pastel pencils are harder and can be sharpened to fine point for the details.

 01. Draw the outlines and add a base colour